phalcon-orphanage/docs/docs/en/db-models-cache.md

 }
 ```

-Then use this class as base class for each 'Cacheable' model:
+Then use this class as base class for each `Cacheable` model:

 ```php
 <?php